yashthakare93/yashthakare93/README.md

   <h1 align="center">Hi 👋, I'm Yash Thakare</h1>
-<h3 align="center">A passionate full Stack developer from India</h3>
+    <h3 align="center">I'm a 3rd-year student at PESMCOE, Pune, driven by a passion for coding and innovation</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yashthakare93&label=Profile%20views&color=0e75b6&style=flat" alt="yashthakare93" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=yashthakare93" alt="yashthakare93" /></a> </p>

-- 🔭 I’m currently working on [URL-Shortner](https://github.com/yashthakare93/URL-SHORTNER)(Nodejs & Mongo).

-- 🌱 I’m currently learning **MEAN STACK**

-- 💬 Ask me about **MONGO,ANGULAR,EXPRESS,NODE JS,TS,JAVA**
+- 🔭Currently, I'm immersed in developing a URL Shortener using Node.js and MongoDB.
+You can visit the deployed project here **https://url-shortner-zq7h.onrender.com**

+- 🌱 Actively learning the intricacies of the MEAN stack to enhance my proficiency in  **MongoDB, Express.js, AngularJS, and Node.js**

+- 💬Feel free to inquire about my experience with **MongoDB, AngularJS, Express.js, Node.js, ejs, TypeScript, and Java.**

-- 📫 How to reach me **thakareyash74@gmail.com**
+- 📫 You can reach out to me at **thakareyash74@gmail.com** for any inquiries or collaborations.

-- 📄 Know about my experiences :
+- 📄 Learn more about my journey :
-  I recently completed an internship at Navodita Infotech as an AngularJS intern in January 2024.
-During my time there, I had the opportunity to work on impactful    projects that contributed to my growth as a full-stack developer.
-You can explore some of these projects on my GitHub profile.
-  Prior to my internship at Navodita Infotech, I participated in a virtual internship program at Bharat Intern in web development from September 10, 2023, to         October 10, 2023.
-This experience further honed my skills and provided me with valuable insights into the web dev.
-  Currently, I am focusing on mastering the MEAN stack (MongoDB, Express.js, AngularJS, and Node.js) to become proficient in both front-end and back-end              development.
-I am passionate about leveraging these technologies to build robust and innovative web applications, from designing user interfaces to developing      scalable server-side logic.
-My journey in full-stack development has been exciting so far, and I am eager to continue learning and growing in this dynamic field.
+ I recently completed an enriching internship at Navodita Infotech, where I served as an AngularJS intern until January 2024.
+During this period, I worked on impactful projects that significantly contributed to my growth as a developer.
+You can explore these projects on my GitHub profile.
+Prior to my role at Navodita Infotech, I participated in a virtual internship program at Bharat Intern, focusing on web development from September 10, 2023, to October 10, 2023.
+This experience further refined my skill set and provided invaluable insights into the realm of web development.
+Currently, my focus is on mastering the MEAN stack—MongoDB, Express.js, AngularJS, and Node.js—to proficiently tackle both front-end and back-end development challenges.
+I am deeply passionate about leveraging these technologies to craft resilient and groundbreaking web applications, from designing intuitive user interfaces to architecting scalable server-side logic.
+My journey in development has been exhilarating so far, and I am fervently committed to perpetual learning and advancement in this dynamic field.

 <h3 align="left">Connect with me:</h3>
 <p align="left">